Keeping Up with the Times

 When working with volatile chemicals, certain protocols must be observed.
 Every detail of the safety procedures must be adhered to.
 Failure to do so can result in physical death.
 Likewise, when working out our salvation, every command of God must be adhered to.
 Failure to do so can result in spiritual death.
 If we are careful with that which is temporary, how much more should we be careful with that which is eternal?

-As we have already noted, Jesus, who is God, promised to guide and protect His Church.
-Earlier in the Old Testament, God said: “So shall my word be that goes forth from my mouth; it shall not return to me empty, but it shall accomplish that which I sent it” (Isaiah 55:11).
-Those who say otherwise make God a liar.
-Our choice is clear, we can gamble on the ever-changing wisdom of flawed men, or we can rely on the perfect wisdom of our loving Creator.
+As we have already noted, Jesus, (God) promised to guide and protect His Church.
+And we know that God keeps His promises.
+To remove all doubt, He said as much in Isaiah 55:11: “So shall my word be that goes forth from my mouth; it shall not return to me empty, but it shall accomplish that which I sent it.”
+Therefore, to say the Church should keep up with the times, is to argue that God should obey men.
+And of course, that would be wrong.

 Copyright © StayCatholic.com 2023